This is an inline carousel of images and or videos of this pet.

 - Other dogs, children.

 Petfinder recommends that you should always take reasonable security steps before making online payments.

-Owen is a local surrender.
+Equay is from a northern MN reservation.
 If you are interested in getting to know this animal better, please fill out an

 An adoption application is the best way to show your interest in an animal and is not a binding contract.

 To learn more about Ruff Start's adoption process and the care our foster animals receive, please visit our

 If you'd like to donate towards this pet's care, you can donate to our

 Our Animal Care Fund supports the medical and veterinary needs for all Ruff Start Rescue animals.
 You'll be able to enter this pet's name on the second page of the donation form.